MINDS-Software/MINDS/README.md

         g. reports

 ------------
-4. Download the centrifuge specific database indexes  from https://ccb.jhu.edu/software/centrifuge/
+6. Download the centrifuge specific database indexes  from https://ccb.jhu.edu/software/centrifuge/
+7. Moves the database indexes into the centrifuge_db folder

 ## To activate environment ##